On Campus

 Reading & Discussion Groups

-Founded in response to student interest, the reading and discussion groups offer students a chance to shape intellectual life at Yale while building habits of inquiry essential to civic life.
-The Center hosts an open house each semester to discover what questions are most urgent for students and then facilitates the creation of working groups, matching students with faculty expertise, providing logistical support, funding for books, and the chance to invite authors and scholars to campus to join the discussions.
+Founded in response to student interest, the Center’s reading and discussion groups offer students a chance to shape intellectual life at Yale while building habits of inquiry essential to civic life.

 Yale students, staff, and faculty can propose their own reading groups here.